1.1 Who should read this practice note?

 This information may affect your firm's premium, either positively or negatively, and/or your likelihood of being offered PII.
 It is a disciplinary offence to fail to disclosure material information in your application form.

-High risk: a firm that employs solicitors that have had disciplinary issues in the past and cannot demonstrate the steps it has taken to remedy systemic problems.
+A firm that employs solicitors that have had disciplinary issues in the past and cannot demonstrate the steps it has taken to remedy systemic problems, is regarded as higher risk.

 Insurers are more likely to consider your proposal favourably if you demonstrate expertise in your firm's practice areas.

-High risk: firms that practise in a number of different areas or in areas outside of their competence, for example, a new firm that has little or no experience in the work areas in which it intends to practise.
+Firms that practise in a number of different areas or in areas outside of their competence, for example, a new firm that has little or no experience in the work areas in which it intends to practise, are regarded as higher risk.

 6.2.5 Gross fees